welloworld/WhatsappWebello/README.md

 `sendMessage`:
  - Gets a message and a chat name and sends the message to the given chat.
- - The chat name must be in the latest chats (chats that in the cache^, call getAllLastChatNames() for check those chats).
+ - The chat name must be in the latest chats (chats that in the cache^, call getAllLastChatNames() for see those chats).
  - Example: `sendMessage('group', 'Hey..
 Whatup?')`.

 `getLastestChatsLastMessages`: